- Langside Campus

 - Course Type

-If you are considering a career in Electrical Engineering then our course can help you begin to achieve your goals, whether that be career progression, advancement to our HND Electrical Engineering course or eventually obtaining a degree.
-As a result of Industry 4.0 Electrical Engineers are in demand for innovative roles in Design, Robotics and Automation.
+If you are considering a career in electrical engineering then our course can help you begin to achieve your goals, whether that be for career progression, or advancement to further study on our HND Electrical Engineering course or eventually obtaining a degree.
+As a result of Industry 4.0 electrical engineers are in demand for innovative roles in design, robotics and automation.
 If you enjoy the human skills of problem solving and are solution focused, then with our help you can become an innovative future ready engineer.

 What will I learn?

 You will complete a variety of units such as:

 - Application of electrical and electronic instruments

 - Electrical networks and resonance